Distinct Distances: Open Problems and Current Bounds: Subsets with no repeated distances

 \section{Subsets with no repeated distances}

-This section surveys problems that concern point subsets that determine every distance at most once.
+This section surveys problems that concern point subsets that do not span a distance more than once.
 Table \ref{ta:subset} lists the current best bounds for the problems that are presented in this section.

 Given a set $\pts$ of points in $\RR^2$, let $\s(\pts)$ denote the size of the largest subset $\pts' \subset \pts$ such that every distance is spanned by the points of $\pts'$ at most once; that is, there are no points $a,b,c,d \in \pts'$ such that $|ab|=|cd|>0$ (including cases where $a=c$).
 Figure \ref{fi:gridSubset} depicts a set of 25 points and a subset of four points that span every distance at most once.
 Let $\s(n) = \min_{|\pts|=n}\s(\pts)$.
-In other words, $\s(n)$ is the maximum number satisfying the property that every set of $n$ points in the plane contains a subset of $\s(n)$ points that do not span any distance more than once.
-Erd\H os \cite{Erd57,EG70,EP95} posed the following problem.
+In other words, $\s(n)$ is the maximum number satisfying that every set of $n$ points in $\RR^2$ contains a subset of $\s(n)$ points that do not span any distance more than once.